A blocky boat ride

 Shortly after posting a photo of the build online, the community team of Santa Monica Studio reached out to me and asked if there was any chance the LEGO® Alfheim model could be exhibited in the studio's lobby.
 I had already brought multiple models to Guerrilla Games, so I should not have been too surprised that another studio was interested in an art piece I had created.
 Still, receiving such an invitation from the other side of the world was both a shock and an honour.
 Needless to say, we made it work and Alfheim is now a permanently exhibited piece in the lobby of Santa Monica Studios in Los Angeles.

 A special thanks goes to the community manager of Santa Monica Studios, Aaron Kaufman, seen in the picture above, who reached out to me in the first place.
 He also organised the creation of a video to document my visit and the building of Alfheim in the studio lobby.
 The video, titled "God of War - An Incredible Creation" was later shared online by the official Playstation accounts.

-During my visit everyone I got to meet was incredibly welcoming.
-God of War had already won numerous Game Awards and had become one of the biggest games of this console generation at that point.
+During my visit, everyone I got to meet was incredibly welcoming.
+At that time, God of War had already won numerous Game Awards and became one of the biggest games of this console generation.
 Yet they were all unbelievably humble and curious about the LEGO® model and its creation.
 Many of the staff have kids themselves who were, as I was told, extremely excited that there was now a LEGO® model at the work place.
 It is that aspect of LEGO® fan art I enjoy the most: That it connects people of all generations by inspiring them to create and build.